F-Juliano/TestandoGitEclipse/README.md

 # TestandoGitEclipse
-This is my first project in Github, I don't understand very well yet but i will carry on studying.
+This is my first project in Github, I don't understand very well yet but i will keep studying.